-If you find a reference to a specific record or document of interest to you that is described in one of the finding aids on our Collections page, you can request a photocopy of the record for a small look-up fee.
+If you find a reference to a specific record or document of interest to you that is described in one of the finding aids on our Collections page, you can request a photocopy of the record for the $5 fee.
 Please contact 518-374-0263, option 3, or email our Librarian to request a copy of a specific record.